ethereum/eth2.0-pm/eth2.0-implementers-calls/call_044.md

 * Some slashing events were being investigated but I didn’t follow too closely.
 * Released Client benchmark last week, profiled all Genesis clients - LH, Prysm, Teku and Nimbus and compared there high-level performance metrics and published a small report
 * The stability on Altona lead us to conclude that we want to do a very similar testnet but a public launch
-* This was prepared last week and someone suggested calling it Medella
+* This was prepared last week and someone suggested calling it Medalla

-## Medella
+## Medalla

 * Targets v0.12.2 spec that is close to release
 * Does not contain any breaking changes as far as we know, so we’re good to go to have client release for this very soon